IBM/aspera-cli/docs/README.erb.md

 `ascp` also needs to validate certificates when using **WSS** for transfer TCP part (instead of **SSH**).

 By default,`ascp` uses a hard coded root location `OPENSSLDIR`.
-Original `ascp`'s hard coded locations can be found using:
+Original `ascp`'s hard-coded locations can be found using:

 ```shell
 <%=cmd%> config ascp info --fields=openssldir